-In the current year, an investment in a Joint Venture (Forum SA Trading 284 Proprietary Limited), which holds an interest in an investment property in Mooikloof and falls into the previous Southern Africa Infrastructure & Buildings Platform, met the criteria to be classified as held for sale, in terms of IFRS 5 non-current Assets Held for Sale and Discontinued Operations (IFRS 5).
+In the current year, an investment in a Joint Venture (Forum SA Trading 284 Proprietary Limited), which holds an interest in an investment property in Mooikloof and falls into the previous Southern Africa Infrastructure & Buildings Platform, met the criteria to be classified as held for sale, in terms of IFRS 5.
 An impairment of R39 million has been recognised in the loss from discontinued operations in the current year, on classification of this investment as a non-current asset held for sale.